WebAssembly/spec/md-proto/WebAssembly.md

 **Validation Algorithm:**
- - An entry is pushed onto the control-flow stack containing no type sequence, and a limit value of the current length of the type stack.
+ - An entry is pushed onto the control-flow stack containing no type sequence, a limit value of the current length of the type stack, and an isThisAnIf value of true.

 TODO: Do `if` and `else` have labels?
 Monitor at least https://github.com/WebAssembly/design/pull/710